snrnats/doc-centre/docfx_project/pro/reports/api.md

     <img src="../images/reports/api-custname-data.png"/>
 </a>

+The **API Requests by Company Name** chart's **Show Data** option displays the number of API requests that each of your businesses has made.

 ## ATU Total Company

-The **ATU Total Company** chart shows the proportion of your total ATUs usage that each of your companies has incurred.
+The **ATU Total Company** chart shows the proportion of your total ATU consumption that each of your companies has incurred.

 <a href="../images/reports/api-atu.png" target="_blank">
     <img src="../images/reports/api-atu.png"/>